briansukhnandan/brinet/README.md

 # brinet
-Brinet is a custom feed that pulls relevant info from multiple data sources, and uploads them to Bluesky.
+Brinet is a custom feed that pulls info from multiple data sources, and uploads them to Bluesky.

 These data sources include:
 - Actions on Bills in the US Congress